-MIA injection produced pain as measured by von Frey thresholds and paw withdraval latencies in the plantar test.
+Monoiodoacetate injection produced pain as measured by von Frey thresholds and paw withdrawal latencies in the plantar test.
 The pain measures reached maximum on the 5th day, then remained relatively stable.
-Expression and production of spinal COX-2 was rapidly increased paralell to pain measures reaching maximum on the 5th day and then remained relatively stable.
-On the other hand the expression and production of spinal COX-1 mRNA increased at a slower pace but 31 days after induction of osteoarthritis there was almost no difference between relative amount of COX-1 and COX-2 mRNA.
+Expression and production of spinal COX-2 was rapidly increased in parallel to pain measures reaching maximum on the 5th day and then remained relatively stable.
+On the other hand, the expression and production of spinal COX-1 mRNA increased at a slower pace but 31 days after the induction of osteoarthritis there was almost no difference between relative amount of COX-1 and COX-2 mRNA.

 The present results indicate that osteoarthritis pain has different patterns of expression of spinal mRNA for COX-1 and COX-2 compared with chronic inflammatory or postoperative pain.
-Expression and production of spinal COX-2 were significantly increased 22 days after induction of arthritis by CFA while spinal COX-1 mRNA and protein levels remained unchanged at this time (Beiche et al. 1996, Beiche et al. 1998).
-In contrast, COX-1 might play more important role in postoperative pain.
-Expression of spinal COX-1 mRNA raised gradually after paw incision in the rat and 6 hours after the surgery, there was no diference between relative amount of COX-1 and COX-2 mRNA in the spinal cord (Procházková et al. 2006).
+Expression and production of spinal COX-2 were significantly increased 22 days after the induction of arthritis by CFA (Complete Freund's Adjuvant) while spinal COX-1 mRNA and protein levels remained unchanged at this time (Beiche et al. 1996, Beiche et al. 1998).
+In contrast, COX-1 might play a more important role in postoperative pain.
+Expression of spinal COX-1 mRNA raised gradually after rat paw incision and 6 hours after the surgery there was no difference between relative amount of COX-1 and COX-2 mRNA in the spinal cord (Procházková et al. 2006).

 The increased expression and production of spinal COX-1 in some types of pain may have therapeutic implications.
-The lack of analgesic effect of intrathecally administered selective inhibitor of COX-2 (NS-398) in the model of postoperative pain induced by skin incision suggest that spinal COX-2 might play less important role in this type of pain (Yamamoto and Sakashita 1999).
-Intrathecal administration of COX-1 inhibitors, but not of COX-2 inhibitor, dose dependently reduced pain in the model of postoperative pain (Zhu et al. 2003).
-Perioperative intrathecal administration of COX-1 inhibitors (COX-1 preferring inhibitor ketorolac and COX-1 selective inhibitor SC-560), but not of selective COX-2 inhibitor (NS-398), reduced paw incision induced hypersensitivy in the model of postoperative pain in rats (Zhu et al. 2005).
-Intrathecal administration of selective COX-1 inhibitor (SC-560), but not selective inhibitor of COX-2 (NS-398), restores normal exploratory activity (rearing behaviour) after laparotomy (Martin et al. 2006).
+The lack of analgesic effect of intrathecally administered selective inhibitor of COX-2 (NS-398) in the model of postoperative pain induced by skin incision suggest that spinal COX-2 might play a less important role in this type of pain (Yamamoto and Sakashita 1999).
+Intrathecal administration of COX-1 inhibitors, but not of COX-2 inhibitor, dose-dependently reduced pain in the model of postoperative pain (Zhu et al. 2003).
+Perioperative intrathecal administration of COX-1 inhibitors (COX-1 preferring inhibitor ketorolac and COX-1 selective inhibitor SC-560), but not of selective COX-2 inhibitor (NS-398), reduced paw incision induced hypersensitivity in the model of postoperative pain in rats (Zhu et al. 2005).
+Intrathecal administration of selective COX-1 inhibitor (SC-560), but not selective inhibitor of COX-2 (NS-398), restores normal exploratory activity (rearing behavior) after laparotomy (Martin et al. 2006).

 The increased expression of spinal COX-1 mRNA found in the present study corroborates other findings suggesting important role of this enzyme in osteoarthritis.
-Knorth and colleagues demostrated the important role of synovial COX-1 in patients with primary osteoarthritis (Knorth et al. 2004).
+Knorth et al. (2004) demonstrated the important role of synovial COX-1 in patients with primary osteoarthritis.